sambeck87/Rock-paper-scissors_v1/README.md

 # 📖 Rock, Paper, Scissors game <a name="about-project"></a>

-**Rock, Paper, Scissors game** is a traditional game but is now available to play on the computer.
+**Rock, Paper, Scissors game** the traditional game but now available to play versus the computer.
 You can select your move and the game will show the computer's move.
 You will be able to see the result and the total score of the game.
-This game was created using pure HTML, CSS, and JavaScript.
+This game was created using pure HTML, CSS and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>